 Meet the Expert

-Kelly Campbell, Ph.D, is a professor of psychology and human development at California State University, San Bernardino.
+Kelly Campbell, Ph.D, is a professor of psychology at California State University, San Bernardino.
 Campbell's research focuses on couple relationships and friendships.

 Read on to learn more about the chemistry between people and the six characteristics that may increase that romantic chemistry.